MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/onboard-bot.md

 ## Prerequisites

-Following conditions need to be met for a bot to be onboarded to Omni-Channel Engagement Hub as an agent
+Following conditions need to be met for a bot to be onboarded to Omni-Channel Engagement Hub as an agent.

-1. The bot must be developed using Microsoft Bot Framework
+-	The bot must be developed using Microsoft Bot Framework
-2. The bot must be registered with Azure bot service
+-	The bot must be registered with Azure bot service
-3. The bot must be configured to have  Teams channel
+-	The bot must be configured to have  Teams channel

 ## Create your bot’s reply activity